- This event has passed.

 Submit your application online before June 15, 2023.
 All applications will be reviewed.
 We will let you know of acceptance to the workshop within one month of application.
 Here is a link to the application:

 CANCELLATION & REFUND POLICY

 A deposit of $300 is due at time that your application is accepted.
 The tuition balance is due by June 15, 2023.
 A full refund of deposit (less processing fee of $25) will be issued for cancellations on or BEFORE July 1, 2023.
 Cancellations after July 1 will forfeit deposit.

 For further information regarding the training contact Evangeline Andarsio, MD at Evangeline.Andarsio@wright.edu.

 For questions regarding registration, payments, travel, hotel or other customer service issues, contact Pat Beals at 937.434.4257 or firstname.lastname@example.org.

 Lodging: The Training will be held at the Mills Park Hotel, 321 Xenia Ave, Yellow Springs, OH 45387.
 You can reserve your rooms after your application has been approved.

 Lodging note: If you want to stay at the Mills Park Hotel, please know that it is very important to make reservations well in advance.
 The Mills Park is a small, beautiful hotel, noted for its personalized care, and rooms sell out quickly.
-Online reservation is not available.
-Please contact Mills Park hotel directly at 937-319-0400 for room rates and to reserve your room.
+Please visit their website, Home – Mills Park Hotel or contact Mills Park hotel directly at 937-319-0400 for room rates and to reserve your room.